christopher-gomez/smooth-load/README.md

 </template>
 ```

-Checkout the [docs](https://christophgomez.github.io/smooth-load/components/smooth-load.html) for a more detailed example and prop options!
+Check out the [docs](https://christophgomez.github.io/smooth-load/components/smooth-load.html) for a more detailed example and prop options!

 ## Contributing